SmartlyDressedGames/Unturned-Docs/WeatherAsset.md

 Overrides the built-in snow and rain weather with custom events.
 This is feature is a work-in-progress.

+Random weather can be scheduled to occur naturally on a map with the `Weather_Types` property of the [Level Asset](LevelAsset.md).

 This is an [Asset v2](AssetsV2.md) class.

 ## How to test?